rochellelewis/new-ng2/README.md

 2. Add `package.json` boilerplate code, and **update the relevant fields for YOUR project**.
 3. `cd` into your project directory and run `npm install` both on your laptop (hereafter referred to as "**locally**") AND on your bootcamp-coders.cnm.edu deployment (henceforth referred to as "**remote**")
 4. Add `tsconfig.json` boilerplate
 NOTE: Do NOT add typings like in the screencast.

-5. Add `.bootstraprc` Flip the scripts to TRUE, dammit!
-(Tsk, tsk!)
+5. Add `.bootstraprc` Flip the scripts to TRUE, dammit! (jQuery is our FRIEND, Dylan!)

 6. Create the `/webpack` directory in the project root, and now we'll create all your webpack files!
  - Create `helpers.js` - boilerplate code